 | Mechanical Engineering in the

-The information in this chapter relates specifically to programs with significant mechanical engineering components.
-Table 1 summarizes the FY 2001 funding requests for mechanical engineering-related research and development (R&D) in eight federal agencies.
-A more detailed breakdown of individual agencies' R&D budgets and analyses follow.
+The information in this chapter relates specifically to agency programs with significant mechanical engineering components.
+Table 1 summarizes the FY 2003 funding requests for mechanical engineering-related research and development (R&D) in seven federal agencies.
+A more detailed breakdown of individual agencies' R&D budgets and analyses follows.

-Table 1: Summary of Mechanical Engineering-Related Programs in the Federal Budget (in millions of dollars)
+Table 1: Summary of Mechanical Engineering-Related Programs in the FY 2003 Budget (in millions of dollars)

 * Figures not available